bfdes/bfdes.in/posts/extending-react.md

 Browsers and NodeJS cannot understand JSX, so it must be transpiled to plain JavaScript before use.

 During transpilation, transpilers such as [Babel](https://babeljs.io/) and [esbuild](https://esbuild.github.io/) transform any JSX expressions they encounter into calls of a JSX factory function.
 Historically, the factory was `React.createElement`.
-Now, transpilers accomodate a variety of UI frameworks through a [transpiler directive](<https://en.wikipedia.org/wiki/Directive_(programming)>).
+Now, transpilers support a variety of UI frameworks through [transpiler directives](<https://en.wikipedia.org/wiki/Directive_(programming)>).

 For example, the script